terne/spurious_correlations_in_argmin/README.md

 # Spurious Correlations in Cross-Topic Argument Mining

+Please cite our paper if using this repository: Thorn Jakobsen, T., Barrett, M., & Søgaard, A. (2021).
+Spurious Correlations in Cross-Topic Argument Mining.
+STARSEM. https://aclanthology.org/2021.starsem-1.25/

+&nbsp;

+### Reproduce the experiments
 1) Request UKP data from Stab et al. (2018) and save the files in the argument_mining_data/ArgMin folder.
 Then run the the bash script save_ukp_files.sh.
 The other three datasets are already prepared for you in the tabulated formats ready for MT-DNN (folder names).

 2) Clone the MT-DNN repository from https://github.com/terne/mt-dnn.git and place it beside (not within) this repository.